Building contractors run their own businesses and plan, supervise and work on the construction and alteration of buildings.

 - BRANZ and Pacifecon, 'National Construction Pipeline Report 7', August 2019, (www.mbie.govt.nz).

 - Cooke, H, 'Govt unveils $12b infrastructure boost, much of it focused on roads and rail, 11 December 2019, (www.stuff.co.nz).

 - Florence, G, chief executive, Certified Builders Association, careers.govt.nz interview, December 2019.

 - Immigration New Zealand, 'Construction and Infrastructure Skill Shortage List', 27 May 2019, (www.immigration.govt.nz).

 - Immigration New Zealand, 'Long Term Skill Shortage List', 27 May 2019, (www.immigration.govt.nz).

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Progression and specialisations

-Independent building contractors may move into management positions in large building companies, or work as construction site managers or project managers.
+Independent building contractors may progress to management positions in building companies or move into construction site management or project management roles.